A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

 \textbf{Performance trends with increasing clicks (RQ4).} We evaluate the performance of the CFC method by varying the amount of click data.
 To achieve this, we generate clicks by performing 1, 10, and 20 passes over the training data.
 For $1$, $10$, and $20$ training passes, we obtain approximately $13$k, $127$k, and $253$k clicks on Yahoo dataset; $3$k, $27$k, and $54$k on MSLR-WEB10k dataset; and $22$k, $223$k, and $446$k on Istella-S dataset.
-Figure~\ref{fig:passes_variations-lm} shows the $ERR@10$ performance with LambdaMART, while the results for the DNN ranker are presented in Figure~\ref{fig:passes_variations-dnn} in the Appendix.
+Figure~\ref{fig:passes_variations-all} shows the $ERR@10$ performance with LambdaMART and DNN as rankers.
 Across all three datasets and all passes, CFC with LambdaMART consistently outperforms all baseline methods.
+The performance of CFC with DNN also improves with the number of clicks, achieving the best results on all the datasets among all DNN-based baselines, except for pass $1$ on MSLR-WEB10K dataset.
 As the number of clicks (passes) increases, the performance of our method improves and gets closer to the performance of the Oracle method.
 With more clicks (passes), the model benefits from a bias-variance tradeoff, with reduced bias from unbiased method and lower variance due to more stable training data, leading to improved performance.
-The performance of CFC with DNN also improves with the number of clicks, achieving the best results on the Yahoo and MSLR-WEB10K datasets among all DNN-based baselines, except for pass $1$ on MSLR-WEB10K dataset.
-On the Istella-S dataset, CFC with DNN surpasses all other DNN-based methods except MULTR.
-Note that while we do not display LambdaMART and DNN-based methods in the same figure for clarity of visualization, CFC with LambdaMART outperforms all LambdaMART and DNN-based baselines across all three datasets and for all numbers of passes.